GoogleCloudPlatform/community/tutorials/using-ha-vpn-with-cisco-asa/index.md

       no synchronization
      exit-address-family
     !

+Create an access list to allow traffic from GCP and apply on tunnel interfaces.

     access-list GCP-IN extended permit ip any any access-group GCP-IN in interface gcp-if-0
     access-group GCP-IN in interface gcp-if-0 control-plane